Chris-Is-Awesome/HowardBot/readme.md

 - Utility commands (update title/game/tags, uptime)
 - Pokemon command to catch random pokemon once a day? (would use PokeAPI)
 - Twitch Plays (reward for pressing user-specified input)

+Open source to act as an example for those learning how to use TwitchLib or how to make a Twitch bot.
+Anyone's welcome to add Howard to their channel (you'll need to create your own `.env` file and change some things (documentation for this will come when I'm more done with the project), all I ask is you credit me in bio or in a bot timer command and link to this original repo.
+But while it's in WIP state I obviously wouldn't recommend adding this bot to your channel.